isomerpages/ura-ilsg-cms/_about/The Festival.md

 <p>Returning for its 10<sup>th </sup>edition this year, the festival will
 run from 31 May – 23 June 2024.
-The opening hours for the Festival are 7.30pm to 11.00pm daily, with extended hours to 12.00am on Fridays and Saturdays. opening hours for various programmes may vary.
+The opening hours for the Festival are 7.30pm to 11.00pm daily, with extended hours to 12.00am on Fridays and Saturdays.
+Opening hours for various programmes may vary.
 <br>
 <br>
 </p>